jupyterlab/frontends-team-compass/rfc/development-cycle.md

 Each PR should add or edit a file in a directory full of files corresponding to unreleased changes, [like matplotlib does](https://matplotlib.org/devel/contributing.html#contributing-pull-requests).
 During a final release, these items are deleted from that file and compiled to a changelog file for that release.
 All of these files are included in the master changelog.

+If there are no new changelog entries, we should not be able to make a release.

 The changelog entries should be kept in chronological order, instead of semver ordering.

 ## Example